cmsc-vcu/202310-cmsc508-semester-project-cmsc508-202310-team-27/Phase2/README.md

 ## Improvements to the semester project

 The project could have been considerably better.
-I believe the deadline was not on our side; yet, we believe we did an excellent job with the task we completed.
+I believe the deadline was not on our side; yet, we believe we did an excellent job with the tasks we completed.
 Things can only get better from here, or so the hope goes.
-We believe that the project can be enhanced by making it more dynamic and adding more features to improve how it appears when users visit the website and data.
+We think, that having three phases to throught the semester would be a huge help in terems of managing our time.
+Phase 1 can stay as it is, phase 2, could be getting hands-on PHP, and lastly for phase 3, could be putting everything together.